-Bacterial infections.
+BACTERIAL INFECTIONS.
 These are common in contact lens wearers, especially in people using extended-wear lenses.

-Viral infections.
+VIRAL INFECTIONS.
 The virus that causes cold sores (the herpes simplex virus) and the virus that causes chicken pox and shingles (the varicella virus) can cause corneal ulcers.

-Fungal infections.
+FUNGAL INFECTIONS.
 Improper use of contact lenses or steroid eyedrops can lead to fungal infections, which in turn can cause corneal ulcers.

-Parasitic (Acanthamoeba) infections.
+PARASITIC INFECTIONS (Acanthamoeba).
 Acanthamoeba are microscopic, single-celled amoeba that can cause human infection.
 They are the most common amoebae in fresh water and soil.
 When Acanthamoeba enters the eye it can cause severe infection, particularly for contact lens users.